Maxwell-Zhao/AffordDex/README.md

 <div align="center">

-This is the official repository of [**Towards Affordance-Aware Robotic Dexterous Grasping with Human-like Priors**](https://afforddex.github.io/).
+This is the official repository of [**Towards Affordance-Aware Robotic Dexterous Grasping with Human-like Priors**](https://afforddex.github.io/) (AAAI 2026).
 For more information, please visit our project page.

 [[Website]](https://afforddex.github.io/)
 [[Arxiv]](https://arxiv.org/pdf/2508.08896)